DRAGON ドラゴン

 Good Company Arts

-World Premiere Lunar New Year Festival (Pōneke, Wellington); Official Selection National Library of New Zealand - Te Puna Mātauranga o Aotearoa; Lunar New Year Projection Installation Te Whare Taonga o Waikato - Waikato Museum; Official Selection Te Ahurei Toi o Tāmaki Auckland Arts Festival (AKLFEST 2024); AV Liveset performances with Mark de Clive-Lowe and Mahina-Ina Kingi-Kaui for Japan Festival Wellington (Michael Fowler Centre), and Baroom Club Tōkyō, Japan.
+World Premiere Lunar New Year Festival (Pōneke, Wellington); Official Selection National Library of New Zealand - Te Puna Mātauranga o Aotearoa; Lunar New Year Projection Installation Te Whare Taonga o Waikato - Waikato Museum; Official Selection Te Ahurei Toi o Tāmaki Auckland Arts Festival (AKLFEST 2024); AV Liveset performances with Mark de Clive-Lowe, Mahina-Ina Kingi-Kaui and Daniel Belton for Japan Festival Wellington 2024 (Michael Fowler Centre mainstage), and Baroom Club Tōkyō, Japan 2024.
+In association with Christchurch City Council (SPARKS 2025) Ōtautahi AV Liveset performance with Mahina-Ina Kingi-Kaui and Daniel Belton supported digitally by Mark de Clive-Lowe.
+Official Selection Sound Kitchen World Stage Design, Sharjah, UAE 2025* Official Selection Scenofest Programme World Stage Design, Sharjah, UAE 2025*

 DRAGON ドラゴン (Lunar New Year Edition 2024 AAF Promo)